For urgent consular assistance call

 At night, car travel is often safer than travel by motorbike or tuktuk.

-Ridesharing services have become common in Phnom Penh and Siem Reap and are often safer than a flagged down taxi, motorbike or tuktuk.
+Ridesharing services are common in Phnom Penh, Siem Reap, Sihanoukville, and Kampot and are often safer than a flagged down taxi, motorbike or tuktuk.
 Prices are often cheaper than those you'll negotiate on the spot.

-Criminal rings operating in Cambodia, particularly in Phnom Penh, often use an apparently friendly person to approach travellers.
+Criminal rings operate in Cambodia, particularly in Phnom Penh, and often use an apparently friendly person to approach travellers.
 They use ploys and stories to invite travellers to private homes.

 Travellers are talked into playing card games, where they lose large amounts of money.
 Some are forced to withdraw money from an ATM or shop, often at gunpoint.

-Online relationship and friendship scams also happen.
-Australians involved in these scams have been asked to take items with hidden drugs out of Cambodia, or may be asked to send large sums of money to assist with fake problems..
+Online relationships and friendship scams also happen.
+Australians involved in these scams have been asked to take items with hidden drugs out of Cambodia or may be asked to send large sums of money to assist with fake problems.

-Credit card and ATM fraud occurs.
+Credit card and ATM fraud occur.
 This includes using skimming machines to store card data.

 To help protect yourself against scams:

-Public protests and events that draw large groups of people can turn violent.
-Local police and security forces sometimes respond with force.
-They may not see the difference between protesters and bystanders.
+Public protests and events that draw large groups of people may turn violent.
+Local police and security forces have occasionally responded with force and may not distinguish between demonstrators and bystanders.

-Authorities may arrest and deport foreigners involved in protests.
+Authorities may arrest and deport foreigners involved in protests, filming or taking photos of demonstrations, the military or the police.

 In Phnom Penh, possible sites for rallies include: